richard-duong/YouReader/README.md

 # YouReader
-Open Source Youtube Caption Reader
+Open Source Youtube Caption Reader, developed by Richard Duong.

 How to use
 ==========